 State Equalization Rates

-At least once in every three years in all cities and towns, the Commissioner must, as part of the procedure for establishing state equalization rates, review the ratio of assessments to market values for each major type of taxable real property.246
+At least once in every three years in all cities and towns, the commissioner must, as part of the procedure for establishing state equalization rates, review the ratio of assessments to market values for each major type of taxable real property.246

 246 N.Y.
 Real Prop.
 Tax Law § 1200.

 This process is called conducting a market value survey.
-In each special assessing unit and approved assessing unit, the Commissioner also reviews the ratio of assessments to market values for each class.
-Upon completion of each study, the results are filed in the office of the Commissioner as a public record.247
+In each special assessing unit and approved assessing unit, the commissioner also reviews the ratio of assessments to market values for each class.
+Upon completion of each study, the results are filed in the office of the commissioner as a public record.247

 247 N.Y.
 Real Prop.
 Tax Law § 1200.

-Upon the completion of each city, town, and village's assessment roll, the Commissioner determines the percentage of full value at which taxable real property in each district was assessed, reviews any applicable market value surveys, and then determines what the tentative state equalization rate, class ratio, and class equalization rate, should be for each assessment roll.
-The Commissioner then provides notice in writing to the chief executive officer of each taxing district of the tentative equalization rate, class ratio, and class equalization rate.
+Upon the completion of each city, town, and village's assessment roll, the commissioner determines the percentage of full value at which taxable real property in each district was assessed, reviews any applicable market value surveys, and then determines what the tentative state equalization rate, class ratio, and class equalization rate, should be for each assessment roll.
+The commissioner then provides notice in writing to the chief executive officer of each taxing district of the tentative equalization rate, class ratio, and class equalization rate.
 If the tentative equalization rate is not within five percentage points of the locally stated level of assessment, the assessor must provide notice in writing to the local governing body of any affected taxing district within 10 days of receiving the tentative equalization rate from the commissioner.248

 248 N.Y.
 Real Prop.
 Tax Law § 1202; N.Y.
 Real Prop.
 Tax Law § 1203, as amended by 2018 N.Y.
 A.B.
 6959, § 1, effective July 10, 2018; N.Y.
 Real Prop.
 Tax Law § 1204.

-After addressing any complaints regarding the tentative equalization rate, class ratios, and class equalization rates, and independently examining the accuracy of the locally stated levels of assessment appearing on the tentative assessment roll, the State Board of Real Property Tax Services establishes the final state equalization rate, class ratios, and class equalization rates.249 Once the final rates and ratios are established, the Commissioner files a certificate with the chief executive officer of the affected cities, towns, villages, special assessing units, and approved assessing units specifically identifying each assessment roll affected.
+After addressing any complaints regarding the tentative equalization rate, class ratios, and class equalization rates, and independently examining the accuracy of the locally stated levels of assessment appearing on the tentative assessment roll, the State Board of Real Property Tax Services establishes the final state equalization rate, class ratios, and class equalization rates.249 Once the final rates and ratios are established, the commissioner files a certificate with the chief executive officer of the affected cities, towns, villages, special assessing units, and approved assessing units specifically identifying each assessment roll affected.
 This certification must occur no later than 30 days prior to the last date set by law for levy of taxes of any municipal corporation to which the rates or ratios are applicable.250

 249 N.Y.
 Real Prop.
 Tax Law § 1210; N.Y.
 Real Prop.
 Tax Law § 1211, as added by 2019 N.Y.
 S.B.
 1509, Part I, § 2, effective April 12, 2019; N.Y.
 Real Prop.
-Tax Law § 1214; see also N.Y.
+Tax Law § 1214.
+See also N.Y.
 Real Prop.
 Tax Law § 1206 (complaints regarding tentative rates and ratios); N.Y.
 Real Prop.
 Tax Law § 1208 (hearing of complaints regarding tentative rates and ratios).

 250 N.Y.
 Real Prop.
 Tax Law § 1212, as amended by 2018 N.Y.
 A.B.
 8806, § 1, effective July 31, 2018.

+The commissioner develops standards for electronic real property tax administration (E-RPT).
+Such standards provide for the creation of electronic forms, and the means of submitting such forms electronically, including the furnishing of notices and certificates relating to: (1) state equalization rates; (2) residential assessment ratios; and (3) railroad ceilings.

 Equalization Rates in Assessing Units that Overlap Multiple Taxing Districts